azagniotov/stubby4j/README.md

 ## Key Features
 * Run webservice endpoints that your application is consuming in a SANDBOX
 * HTTP request verification and HTTP response stubbing
-* Define stub data using using YAML syntax, which is clean and easy to understand
+* Define stub data using YAML syntax, which is clean and easy to understand
 * Regex support for dynamic matching on URI, query params, headers, POST body (ie:. `mod_rewrite` in Apache)
 * Record & Replay.
 The HTTP response is recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
 * Multiple stubbed responses on the same stubbed URI (sequenced responses)